-Vaughan's electricity is delivered through a large network of overhead and underground wires, transformer and municipal substations, poles and structures, and other infrastructure.
+Vaughan's electricity is delivered through a large network of electricity transmission and distribution facilities, including overhead and underground wires, transformer and municipal substations, poles and structures, and other infrastructure.
 Hydro One is responsible for provincial electricity generation and for provincial distribution.
-The high voltage electricity transmission lines that pass through Vaughan are controlled by Hydro One.
+The high voltage electricity transmission and distribution facilities, that pass through Vaughan are controlled by Hydro One.
 Local delivery of electricity in Vaughan is the responsibility of PowerStream, a private corporation that is jointly owned by the municipalities of Vaughan, Markham and Barrie.

 Vaughan will continue to support the provision of safe, reliable and efficient electricity service.
 For local service, underground circuits will be encouraged to minimize visual impacts and to increase reliability.
-Existing high voltage corridors will continue to be protected for electricity transmission, but the large open spaces within these corridors can provide opportunities for other activities.
+Existing high voltage corridors will continue to be protected for electricity transmission and distribution facilities, but the large open spaces within these corridors can provide opportunities for other activities.